jkclark/Discardo-Retaino/README.md

 ##### Retaining
 DR will automatically suggest a card to retain when your hand contains:
-- TODO: Copies of only a single card
+- Copies of only a single card (prioritizes upgraded cards)
-    - TODO: Prioritize upgraded versions
+- TODO: Prioritize Perseverance, Sands of Time, and Windmill Strike
-- TODO: Only one non status/curse card
+- TODO: Investigate how cards which already have "Retain" work when retaining

 TODO: Figure out how to handle retaining multiple cards.
 I think this can be done by first "retaining" one card, and then re-assessing the resulting hand.